 Most cancers are named after the place where they originate.
 In a comparable manner, colon cancer starts in our large intestine.
 From there, they spread across the body.
 Our colon is the biggest section of our digestive system.
 Older people are more prone to this cancer.
 Yet, colon cancer has been found in people of all ages.
 Colon cancer develops as polyps.
 These are non-cancerous and tiny cell clusters growing inside the colon.
 These polyps transform into tumors over time.
 Sometimes these small polyps create faint symptoms.
 As such, doctors recommend routine examinations and screening tests for colon cancer.
 This helps identify symptoms early on and prevent cancer from spreading.
 It can also help remove the polyps so that they do not turn cancerous.

 Treatment facilities are available for controlling colon cancer.
 These include radiation therapy and surgery.
 Pharmaceutical treatments include immunotherapy, targeted therapy, and chemotherapy.

-The Oncology department at Media excels in world-class treatment for cancer.
+The Oncology Department at Media excels in world-class treatment for cancer.
 We are driven by our collective and comprehensive clinical expertise.
-Our experience span over a period of three decades.
+Our experience spans over a period of three decades.
 We have a multidisciplinary approach towards treating all forms and types of cancer.
 We have a team of experienced Onco-Surgeons and Oncologists who work with the latest technologies in cancer treatment.
 We also have a highly skilled team of reconstructive surgeons.
 Together we deliver extensive treatment facilities to our patients.